Withholding Limitations Worksheet

 The Consumer Credit Protection Act (CCPA) limits withholding for child support.
 The maximum that can be withheld for support may range from 50–65% of an employee or independent contractor's disposable income.
 The CCPA limitation percentage depends on up to three factors: (1) the date of the IWO; (2) the arrears duration (if any); and (3) for older IWOs, the employee's other dependents.
 The CCPA limitation percentage depends on the answers to these questions:

-- Is the date of any IWO August
+- Is the date of any IWO August 29, 2018 or later?

 If so, select "Yes" and proceed to the next item, the employee's arrears status.
 Only the date of the IWO(s) and the arrears status affect the limitation percentage for IWOs issued on or after August 29, 2018.

 If all the employee's IWOs are dated before August 29, 2018, select "No" and the third item will be displayed.
-Make selections for the employee's arrears status and other spouse or child.
+Make selections for the employee's arrears status and other spouse or child. - View Illustration: arrears check box Does the employee or independent contractor owe arrears greater than 12 weeks on any IWO?

 Check the first page of each IWO.
 If the employee owes arrears greater than 12 weeks, the "Yes" box in the Order Information section will be checked.

-Note: If this box is checked on any IWO for the employee, you must answer "Yes" to this question.
+Note: If this box is checked on any IWO for the employee, you must answer "Yes" to this question. - Does the employee or independent contractor support another spouse or child besides those listed in this IWO?

 This item will be displayed only if you selected "No" to indicate that all the employee's IWOs are dated before August 29, 2018.